RedHatInsights/frontend-components/packages/config-utils/README.md

 ## Extensions plugin

-In order to share some code into extension points or to add new extrnsion point we can use `ExtensionsPlugin`
+In order to share some code into extension points or to add new extension point we can use `ExtensionsPlugin`

 Simply import it in your webpack config and add it to your plugins